Gel for dental use. Dentamet dental gel: indications, instructions, reviews. Additional components of the medicine consist of

 • Be sure to store in original packaging and with instructions for use.

-• The drug should be kept in a closed cabinet to avoid direct sunlight and children.
+• The drug should be kept in a closed cabinet so that it is not exposed to direct sunlight and cannot be reached by children.

-• Observe the expiration dates written on the packaging.
+• Follow the expiration dates written on the packaging.

 • Do not use the drug after the expiration date.

-The medication can be purchased in the pharmacy network without a doctor's prescription.
-The price ranges from 105 to 115 rubles.
+The medication can be purchased at pharmacies without a doctor's prescription.
+The price varies from 105 to 115 rubles.

-Dentament has a number of similar drugs with similar pharmacological effects.
-Among them, experts distinguish:
+Dentament has a number of similar drugs that have similar pharmacological effects.
+Among them, experts highlight:

-MetrodentA drug with antimicrobial and antiseptic properties with lemon, pineapple, strawberry scent.
-Dental gel is prescribed topically for both treatment and prevention of dental diseases.
+MetrodentA drug with antimicrobial and antiseptic properties with a lemon, pineapple, strawberry scent.
+Dental gel is prescribed locally for both treatment and prevention of dental diseases.

 Metronidazole and chlorhexidine are the main active ingredients of the drug.
-It is prescribed for adults and children over the age of sixteen.
+Prescribed for adults and children over sixteen years of age.

 from 130.00 to 135.00 rubles

 MetrohexComplex antimicrobial medicine.
-It has antiprotozoal and antibacterial effects.
+Has antiprotozoal and antibacterial effect.
 The drug has a detrimental effect on unicellular organisms and anaerobic bacteria.
 Metrohex has no effect on aerobic microorganisms.

 The main active components of the gel are metronidazole and chlorhexidine.

-It is indicated for infectious and inflammatory diseases of the oral mucosa in adults and children from 16 years of age.
+Indicated for infectious and inflammatory diseases of the oral mucosa in adults and children over 16 years of age.

-The use of this dental product is prohibited during pregnancy and lactation.
-The use is contraindicated in case of individual intolerance to metronidazole, chlorhexidine and nitroimidazole derivatives.
+During pregnancy and lactation, the use of this dental product is prohibited.
+Use is contraindicated in case of individual intolerance to metronidazole, chlorhexidine and nitroimidazole derivatives.

 From 223.00 rubles

 Metrozol DentaDental antimicrobial gel.
-Affects the vital functions of unicellular organisms and bacteria.
+Affects the vital activity of unicellular and bacterial organisms.

 The drug consists of metronidazole, chlorhexidine and excipients.

-The medicine is prescribed for many forms of gingivitis, chronic stage periodantitis, aphthous stomatitis, gangrenous pulpitis and other dental ailments provoked by an infectious infection.
+The medicine is prescribed for many forms of gingivitis, chronic periodantitis, aphthous stomatitis, gangrenous pulpitis and other dental ailments caused by infectious infection.

-The drug is indicated for pregnancy and lactation.
+The drug is contraindicated during pregnancy and lactation.

 From 225.00 rubles

 Important!
-When choosing a similar medicine, Dentament should carefully consider its main components and contraindications.
-It is strictly forbidden to change the drug on your own.
+When choosing a similar medicine to Dentament, you should carefully consider its main components and contraindications.
+Changing the drug yourself is strictly prohibited.